 As you can see, traffic traffic are going up as there are fewer drivers on the road.
 This may be due to the police officers having the ability to focus on fewer drivers at a time than a multitude.
 Nonetheless, it is never beneficial to drive recklessly.

 Monks Law Firm believes you should follow traffic signs and regulations at all times, regardless of how many people are on the road.
 It does not matter if there are fewer drivers; you are putting yourself and others at danger when driving recklessly.
 If you do feel you have been wrongfully issued a traffic traffic, then contact our office.
 We can help you with your case.

-If you truly believe you were wrongfully issued a traffic ticket, then contact our law firm today.
+If you truly believe you were wrongfully issued a traffic, then contact our law firm today.
 You can reach our team by calling (713) 666-6657.
-You may also learn what we can help you with on our traffic ticket page.
+You may also learn what we can help you with on our traffic page.
 Until then, follow all traffic regulations.